x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/information-rights-management.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 6ea3a695-3ddd-4d53-b3c6-90041f44ef64
-description: "Summary: Learn how administrators can use Information Rights Management (IRM) in Exchange Server 2016 and 2019 to help prevent the disclosure of sensitive information."
+description: "Summary: Learn how administrators can use Information Rights Management (IRM) in Exchange Server 2016 and Exchange Server 2019 to help prevent the disclosure of sensitive information."
 ---

 # Information Rights Management in Exchange Server